 Debarment: An interim decision taken by a Designated Liaison Person at Club, County, Provincial or National level.
-Such action may only be taken following consideration of a matter that has given reasonable grounds for concern regarding a person who may be working
+Such action may only be taken following consideration of a matter that has given reasonable grounds for concern regarding a person who may, or may not be, working with children or vulnerable adults in

-1 The interpretation of a child as used throughout this Guidance.
+The interpretation of a child as used throughout this Guidance.
 The Children (Northern Ireland) Order 1995 and the Protection of Children and Vulnerable Adults (NI) Order 2003 define a child as a person under 18 years of age while the Child Care Act 1991 (ROI) and Children First, National Guidance for the Protection and Welfare of Children define a child as any person under 18 years other than a person who is or has been married.